withastro/docs/src/pages/en/tutorial/1-setup/index.md

 There's no local development to set up!
 Your project will automatically run in development mode and display a website preview when you open the "Completely Empty" template from https://astro.new in StackBlitz or CodeSandbox.

 **Next Steps**:
-1. Click the button to "Fork" the template (save to your own account dashboard).
+1. Click the button to "fork" the template (save to your own account dashboard).
 2. Skip ahead to [view a preview of your site](#view-a-preview-of-your-website).
 :::